May progress benefit us all Newsletter Sign in EN ▾

 The Credit-Land Feedback Loop

-The modern amplifier of the cycle — documented by Ryan-Collins et al. — is bank mortgage credit.
+Ryan-Collins's research also shows that the mechanism that turns a predictable land price cycle into an over all recession & economic crisis is bank mortgage credit.
 UK land values rose 15× since World War II, while the physical structures built on that land rose only 5×.
 The difference is pure land price inflation, funded by lending.
+Banks don't primarily lend money to create new productive enterprises — they lend to buy land and existing assets, inflating prices without creating new wealth.

 • 1988–92: Thatcher-era building-society deregulation; 95%+ loan-to-value mortgages appeared → peak 1988 → crash through 1992